How Much Does A Meerkat Cost To Buy? Prices & Living Expenses

 So if you are looking to buy a meerkat then it is probably going to cost you somewhere in the region of £1000 or say $1600.
 Our local pet store had two of these on sale and for the pair it would cost you £2500, they were not available on their own as the shop wanted to sell them together.
 Obviously If you are serious about buying one then shop around and make sure you are getting a decent price.
 You also want to make absolutely sure that the meerkats you are buying are being treated humanly.
 The sad fact is that some pet shops are just seeing this craze as an opportunity to make a quick buck and some animals are being kept in some very poor conditions.

-If you can find a genuine seller of meerkats who knows their stuff and keeps the animals in good sizeable living facilities then you should be fine to consider buying one.
+If you can find a genuine seller of meerkats who knows their stuff and keeps the animals in good sizeable living facilities then you should be fine to consider buying one or if you are doing it correctly, a pair or more.
 As we said the price for one of these animals is quite high, these are not simple run of the mill pets and should not be treated as such.
 So you can not or certainly should not buy a meerkat then stick it in a rabbit hutch.
 So how much is it actually going to cost you to own a meerkat?

 Food & Living Expenses

 So this is where we are probably going to put you off owning a meerkat.
-As mentioned they can not simply be kept in cages.
-A meerkat is a wild animal and it likes to burrow and dig.
-Therefore if you try to keep it indoors it is going to scratch everything and bite anything it can get it’s teeth into.
+As mentioned they can not simply be kept in cages or hutches.
+A meerkat is a wild animal and it likes to burrow and dig as it would when out in it's natural habitat.
+Therefore if you try to keep it indoors it is going to scratch everything and bite anything it can get it’s teeth into, this is not good for you or your new pet.
 Realistically to keep this in a humane enclosure it’s need a large outdoor area that is well protected.
 So obviously you need a large garden area for this to be a possibility.

 Another serious issue is that meerkats are very sociable creatures.
 In the wild they live in groups and this is how they survive.
 To take a meerkat out of it’s natural habitat and keep it on it’s own is both cruel and simply wrong.
 If you are going to keep meerkats you need to have at least a pair, hence more expense.